NikoBiele/ConvolutionInterpolations.jl/README.md

 - Use ```degree=:a``` for high dimensional data, to minimize boundary handling
 - Use ```degree=:b``` for maximum accuracy, at the expense of more boundary coefficients
+- Use lower degrees for high dimensional data to minimize necessary boundary condition handling
 - Set ```fast=true``` (default) to use precomputed kernels for better performance
 - Adjust the ```precompute``` parameter to control the accuracy-memory tradeoff for kernel evaluation:
 ```julia